typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 }
 ```

 For the example above the local source root is `src` and the ESDoc documentation is output to `docs`.
-All JSPM packages found in `package.json` in the `jspm.dependencies` entries will be parsed including any child dependencies defined in `config.js` are linked if they contain a valid `esdoc.json` file in the respective root paths.
+All JSPM packages found in `package.json` in the `jspm.dependencies` entries will be parsed including any child dependencies defined in `config.js` are linked if they contain a valid `.esdocrc` or `esdoc.json` file in the respective root paths.
 In the case of the repo above the linked JSPM package is `backbone-es6`.

 A `.gitignore` will be added to the `docs` directory that ignores all unnecessary files for checking into a repository.

-An optional top level entry, `jspmRootPath` to `esdoc.json` may define the JSPM root path; often this is added
+An optional top level entry, `jspmRootPath` to ESDoc configuration file may define the JSPM root path; often this is added
 programmatically IE `typhonjs-core-gulptasks` for instance.
 If `jspmRootPath` is not defined `JSPMParser.getRootPath()` locates the root execution path.
 The root path is where the JSPM `package.json` is located.

 If an `option.packages` entry is supplied only those top level packages and their dependencies will be parsed.
 This is only necessary when it's desired to specifically limit linking.
-By default with no `option.packages` entry all valid dependencies with a valid `esdoc.json` file are linked.
+By default with no `option.packages` entry all valid dependencies with a valid `.esdocrc` or `esdoc.json` file are linked.
 An optional entry `option.silent` if true suppresses logging output.
 ```
 {
    "title": "<title>",